Yoeri-z/pocketbase_helpers/README.md

 // Fetch full list
 final list = helper.getFullList();

-// Search/sort-friendly paginated fetch
+// Search and sort-friendly paginated fetch
-// allows you to do keyword searches, see inline documentation for more information final paginatedList = helper.getTabledRecord(
+// allows you to do keyword searches, see inline documentation for more information final paginatedList = helper.search(
   params: params,
   searchableColumns: [...],
 );